-When there is no alarm system or convenient access, only the driver's door is locked with the door lock.◀
+When there is no alarm system or Comfort Access, only the driver's door is locked with the door lock.

-To lock all doors, the fuel filler door and splitdoor together:
+To lock all doors, the fuel filler flap and splitdoor together:

-With the doors closed, press the interior central locking button (page 22) to lock the vehicle.
+With the doors closed, press the interior central locking button, page 22 to lock the vehicle.